 The board of directors has internally appointed an audit committee.
 According to the Swedish Corporate Governance code, the audit committee is to comprise three members of whom the majority are to be independent in relation to the company and its management, and at least one of the members that are independent in relation to the company and its management must also be independent in relation to the company’s major shareholders.

-The current audit committee consists of three members: Susanne Lithander (chairman), Ulf Lundahl and Matti Kyytsönen.
+The current audit committee consists of five members: Gunilla Fransson (Chairman), Ulf Mattsson, Roland Sundén, Håkan Dahlström and Joakim Olsson.
 The present members of the audit committee are considered independent in relation to the company and its senior management.

 The audit committee shall, without any impact otherwise on the tasks and responsibilities of the board of directors: